Oregon vs. Colorado NCAA Football Odds, Plays and Insights | October 30, 2021

 Colorado Stats and Trends

-- When Colorado scores more than 22.4 points, it is 1-0 against the spread and 2-0 overall.
+- When Colorado records more than 22.4 points, it is 1-0 against the spread and 2-0 overall.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.